Just Another Day (TV series)

 Just Another Day is a BBC documentary series, shown over twenty thirty minute episodes.
-The series follows John Pitman behind the scenes of places that are considered part of the British way of life.
+The series follows John Pitman observing a typical day in the life of places, businesses and institutions that are considered part of the British way of life.

+The episodes consisted of Pitman (who was always off-camera) shadowing a member of staff in the particular profession whilst he/she went about their particular job, combined with "fly on the wall" segments of other aspects and challenges of the profession (with Pitman narrating).